Create a pie chart

 • Click "Save" to save the report

-• If you open this pie chart in the future, it will be updated to reflect newly added data.
-So if you need to keep the report that reflects the current data, you must export it.
+• If you open this pie chart again in the future, it will be automatically updated to reflect the newly added data.
+Therefore, if you wish to keep the report that reflects the current data, you need to export it.

 Parameter Details Example or Link

-Parts/colors Field (categories) that will be compared (this could be gender/region/budget line, etc.)
+Parts/colors Field (categories) that will be compared.
+Example: gender/region/budget line, etc.

 For more details, you can read the "Distinct count" article.